Lori Lightfoot: 2019 mayoral campaign

-Lightfoot finished first in the February election, in what was considered to be an upset.
-She placed above a crowded field of fourteen candidates.
+In what was considered to be an upset, Lightfoot finished first in the February election.
+She placed first in a crowded field of fourteen candidates.
 Because no candidate reached the necessary 50% of the vote needed to win the election outright, she and Preckwinkle advanced to a runoff election.

 In the runoff, both the Sun-Times and the Chicago Tribune endorsed Lightfoot.
 Several former candidates, including Mendoza, Chico, Paul Vallas, and fourth-place finisher Willie Wilson also endorsed Lightfoot in the runoff.
 Lightfoot held a substantial lead over Preckwinkle in polls conducted during the runoff campaign.

 During the runoff, Lightfoot faced criticism from criminal justice activists over her record in police accountability and as a prosecutor.
-Chicago-based musician and activist Chancelor Bennett, also known as Chance the Rapper, voiced similar concerns in his runoff endorsement of Preckwinkle.
-Bennett, a former Amara Enyia supporter and son of Preckwinkle's campaign co-chair, said Lightfoot's record as a prosecutor and Chicago Police Department employee has worked against the interests of the black community in Chicago.
-U.S. Representative Bobby Rush, who endorsed Preckwinkle in the runoff after supporting Daley in the general election, made similar criticisms of Lightfoot centered around criminal justice issues.
 Lightfoot defended herself against Bennett's criticisms at a mayoral debate, citing her personal experiences with racial discrimination as evidence she would take the concerns of the black community into account.
-Lightfoot also faced activist criticism over comments at a University of Chicago forum, where she suggested turning some shuttered schools in the city into police academies.
+Lightfoot also faced activist criticism over comments at a University of Chicago forum where she suggested turning some shuttered schools in the city into police academies.
 Lightfoot later disavowed this suggestion via Twitter.

-In the runoff, Lightfoot received endorsements from seven of the twelve candidates that had been eliminated in the first round (these endorsements coming from Gery Chico, Jerry Joyce, John Kozlar, Susana Mendoza, Neal Sales-Griffin, Paul Vallas, and Willie Wilson).
+In the runoff, Lightfoot received endorsements from seven of the twelve candidates that had been eliminated in the first round.
 Preckwinkle, by contrast, received no endorsements at all from any candidates that had been eliminated in the first round.

 Lightfoot won the runoff election on April 2, 2019, becoming mayor-elect of Chicago.
 She won more than 73% of the overall vote in the runoff, winning in all 50 wards of the city.
 Lightfoot won all but 20 of the city's 2,069 voting precincts.
 Voter turnout was 32.89%, almost a record low.